 New Year's Day superstitions can involve which foods to eat, spending habits, and even doing laundry.
 There also are some popular New Year's resolutions to make that revolve around laundry.
 Check out these New Year's laundry superstitions and resolutions, as well as how to remove stains from some traditional New Year's foods.

-After you've kissed a loved one at midnight and eaten your black-eyed peas, pay heed to these laundry superstitions.
-I've put together a list of four New Year's Day superstitions to help you have a less troublesome new laundry year.
+After you've kissed a loved one at midnight, pay heed to some laundry superstitions.
+Here are four New Year's Day superstitions concerning laundry:

-- Don't do laundry on New Year's Day or a member of the family will be washed away (die) during the coming year.
+- Don't do laundry on New Year's Day, or a member of the family will be washed away (i.e., die) during the coming year.

 - Doing laundry on New Year's Day will wash a year of good fortune down the drain.